writer & Director, Project Lead

 James is a digital video producer and podcaster.
 He has worked on documentaries for the BBC, Channel 4, PBS, National Geographic and the Discovery Channel.
 James now produces digital video content for the charity Parkinson’s UK, as well as working on his own independent documentary projects.
+Twitter: @Bous

 Web and graphic designer

-French national Sandra has settled in the UK since 2002.
-After completing her Multimedia production studies, she began her career as a digital designer.
+French national Sandra settled in the UK in 2002.
+After completing her multimedia production studies, she began her career as a digital designer.
 She likes to combine both her technical know-how and creative flair to create engaging digital content. www.sandradudley.co.uk.